yosymfony/parser-utils/README.md

 ### Tokens

-Tokens are instances of `Token` class, a class thant contains the following methods:
+Tokens are instances of `Token` class, a class than contains the following methods:

 * **getName**: returns the name of the toke. e.g: `T_SUM`.
 * **getValue**: returns the value of the token.